Resolution Central: Greening the Bathroom

 Did you make a resolution this year to keep up with housework?
-We commend you, but we also know it can be hard work, especially when you're already knee-deep in work, social life, and other distractions.
-Living in a clean house can make you feel so much happier, but it's not always feasible, especially if you plan to go the extra mile and clean the green way...or is it?
+We commend you, but we also know it can be a difficult undertaking, especially when you're already knee-deep in work, social life, and other distractions.
+Living in a clean house tends to make you feel so much happier, but it's not always feasible, especially if you plan to go the extra mile and clean the green way...or is it?

 Here at Networx, we believe that when it comes to home improvement and making positive changes in your life, anything is possible, and we're here to help.
-If you've got a green cleaning resolution for 2014, we're right behind you with cleaning supplies and rags in hand, and a plan for helping you achieve your goals.
+If you'd to green your cleaning routine, we're right behind you with natural cleansers and recycled rags in hand, and a plan for helping you achieve your goals.
 Starting with this: you need to break your cleaning up into small, discrete tasks for a few minutes each day, rather than trying to tackle the whole house once a week or at the end of the month.

 Build larger cleaning projects into the overall schedule, so every potential problem area in the house gets hit on a regular schedule, instead of when your disgust reaches critical levels and you have to stop everything and clean.
 If the idea of getting your house whipped into shape is daunting, consider calling a green cleaning service to give the house a thorough going-over so you can start with a sparkling clean home and maintain it from there.